ivan-prats/ivan-adonis-v6-blog/resources/blog-posts/what-should-a-cto-do.md

 Easy

-> A CTO has to bring value to the end customers ...through technology
+> A CTO has to bring value to the end customers ...through technology.
+While earning a profit.

 The key part: **_VALUE_**, not _technology_.